chriskhawaja/azure-network-protocols/README.md

 </p>

 <h1>Analyzing Network Traffic and Implementing Network Security Groups</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This tutorial will be used to observe different forms of network traffic via Wireshark, as well as using Network Security Groups to block ICMP traffic. <br />

 <h2>Environments and Technologies Used</h2>